 “More recently, housing credit growth and the value of housing loan approvals have stabilised, in line with the recent moderation in housing price growth.”

-Dwelling investment is beginning to pick up after having been quite weak for a number of years, both as a share of GDP and relative to population growth, RBA
+Dwelling investment is beginning to pick up after having been quite weak for a number of years, both as a share of GDP and relative to population growth, RBA said.

 “Housing price growth, low lending rates, government assistance for first home buyers and strong population growth are expected to support a substantial increase in new dwelling construction over the period ahead.”